 You are here:

-Two key factors set the Vaccine Alliance apart from other actors in the field of international health aid:
+Two key factors set us apart from other actors in global health:

-In this section, we explain Gavi’s partnership model and profile the role of each of the Vaccine Alliance’s members.
+In this section, we explain Gavi’s partnership model and explain the role of each of the Vaccine Alliance’s members.

-As a co-founder of Gavi and the UN's specialist agency on global health issues, WHO is a key implementing partner.
+As a founding member of Gavi and the UN's specialist agency on global health issues, WHO is a key Vaccine Alliance partner.

 As the world's biggest buyer and supplier of vaccines for developing countries, UNICEF has a pivotal role in the Vaccine Alliance.